About the programme

 The procedures for application and selection of VUM staff members to participate in an Erasmus+ staff mobility as well as the general rules applicable in the process of management and administration of the Erasmus+ programme at institutional level are stipulated in the Rules and Regulations document accessible here.
 The document is validated by VUM Rector’s Council.

-Provided part of the allocated funding remains unused, VUM Erasmus+ Office will announce a second call for applications (deadline 15th January 2017).
+Provided part of the allocated funding remains unused, VUM International Mobility Office will announce a second call for applications (deadline 15th December 2018).

 Before the mobility

 All staff members selected for participation in an Erasmus+ mobility are invited to fill out and sign the following documents:

 - Staff Mobility Agreement for Teaching or Staff Mobility Agreement for Training: this is a trilateral agreement signed between the beneficiary, the home and the receiving institution

 - Grant Agreement signed between the beneficiary and VUM, which stipulates the Erasmus+ grant and the conditions for the provision of financial support within the Erasmus+ programme.

 Eligible duration of the staff mobility: from 2 days to up to 2 months excluding travel time and depending on the funding provided to the institution.
 In all cases, a teaching/training activity shall comprise a minimum of 8 hours or 4 hours per day.

 The total grant for staff mobility includes both travel costs support as well as individual financial support to cover costs of stay.
 The travel support is calculated based on the travel distances by using the distance calculator supported by the European Commission.
 The following unit costs apply depending on the travel distances identified through the calculator:

 |Unit costs||For travel distances between 10 and 99 km: 20 EUR per participant||